Finally, one year on—how I got screwed out of my job and why I’m not bitter

 It appeared shit was getting real.
 Earlier, I had contacted a Korean lawyer for free advice.
 He suggested that instead of going to the Labor Board, I should go to the Teacher’s Commission.

-I could’ve gotten a partial payout of my wages, but there was no guarantee.
+I may have gotten a partial payout of my wages, but there was no guarantee.
 It was impossible to determine how much of that would’ve been eaten up in legal fees.
 Besides, I’d been dealing with this situation for two years—always in the back of my mind.
 Holding out hope that a resolution would arise.
 Now that the end was near, I wanted things to be over.
 No more hoping for a resolution.
 It was time to cut ties.

 Finally, someone reached out, but I don’t know how to thank them

 At the end of December, I received a call from the university administration office.
 By law, the university had to inform me two months before my contract ended that it would not be renewed.
 My contract ended at the end of February.
 The call was a formality and conducted in Korean.
 But at the end of the call, the woman on the other end of the line summoned her English abilities and said, “I’m sorry.
 I’m very sorry.”
+She sounded genuine.

 A picture of a pink monkey stuffed animal, covering it's ears

 A few months later, I got confirmation that very few people outside my department knew I’d been let go.
 I played soccer with the professors and staff weekly.
-We played on Saturdays back in the early days but moved to Thursday evenings at some point.
+We played on Saturdays in the early days but moved to Thursday evenings at some point.
 In the late spring of 2021, one of those profs called and asked why I wasn’t coming out to Thursday soccer.

 COVID restrictions had been relaxed, and they were playing again.
 I explained I no longer worked at the school.
 His confused response informed me he had no idea of my situation.